 We are able to increase our capacity to undertake evidence-based research as well as increase our reach in terms of sharing and promoting good practice.

 To benefit from research in our community that we and others will use to engage with institutions and processes outside our community to strengthen our contribution to knowledge and increase the impact of our violence prevention work.

 Partnership with UCT and ISS that includes:

-Presentations on findings made at national and international events and conferences, including at the National Dialogue Forum on Violence Prevention convened by the ISS.
+- Presentations on findings made at national and international events and conferences, SAPPIN (South African Parenting Programme Implementers Network) and the Western Cape and National Violence Prevention Forum.